eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 * TRANSIENT_LOCAL: The Writer saves a record of the last *k* messages it has sent.
   If a new reader matches after message *n*, it will start receiving from message *n-k*
-* TRANSIENT: As TRANSIENT_LOCAL, but the record of messages will be saved to persistent storage, so it will be available if the writer is destroyed and recreated, or in case of an application crash (see :ref:`persistence`)
+* TRANSIENT: As TRANSIENT_LOCAL, but the record of messages will be saved to persistent storage, so it will be available if the writer is destroyed and recreated, or in case of an application crash.

 To choose your preferred option: